hlizjones/flexpath-using-hooks-and-working-with-data-exercises/README.md

 For any Higher Order Component answers you write, please create them inside of `src/hoc` and import them into `App.jsx` when asked.

+For any Page Component answers you write, please create them inside of `src/pages` and import them into `App.jsx` when asked.

 ### Summary of React Concepts Covered in These Exercises